 Ask Contacts to Provide Information That is Collected as a Custom Property

 You can collect custom properties straight from your subscribers when they sign up using a subscribe page, sign up form, or third-party list growth integration.
-You can also collect custom properties from existing subscribers using a manage preferences page.
+You can also collect custom properties from existing subscribers using a manage preferences page, or by asking customers for information within your emails.

 - Collect custom properties with a sign up form